informeddeno/week4-ai-assignment/README.md

 ## give two Examples.

 1. An example of data is the attendance register of students in a class room containing names and student registration no.'s.
-2. Another example is the census results for a given town's population showing it's demographic data and incomes.
+2. The census results for a given town's population for use in demography to show it's population's trends in birth-rate, death-rate and migration; the results also show demographics such as age, gender, income, occupation and location.

 ## Question 2
 ###Explain the difference between: